-The corresponding Green function $p_\Psi(x,\infty|x_0)$ takes the form of Eq.({\ref{eq2}) expressed in terms of the propagator $G_\Psi(x,t|x_0)$.
+The corresponding Green function $p_\Psi(x,\infty|x_0)$ takes the form of equation~({\ref{eq2}) expressed in terms of the propagator $G_\Psi(x,t|x_0)$.
 Therefore, we omit it.
-Obviously, then the second term determines a stationary state of this equation, and this term is nothing but the Laplace transform for $t\to\infty$.
+Obviously, then the second term determines a stationary state of this equation, and this term is nothing else but the Laplace transform for $t\to\infty$.
 Consequently, the PDF of the stationary state satisfies

-Consequently, the brief analysis of the anomalous diffusion with a linear potential leads to the distribution, similar to Eqs.~(\ref{eq3}) and (\ref{eq9}), if $t\to\infty$, in such systems under Poissonian resetting.
-Then the parameters, characterizing the asymmetric Laplace distribution, are convenient to represent as
+Consequently, the brief analysis of the anomalous diffusion with a linear potential leads to the distribution, similar to equations~(\ref{eq3}) and (\ref{eq9}), if $t\to\infty$, in such systems under Poissonian resetting.
+Then, the parameters, characterizing the asymmetric Laplace distribution, are convenient to represent as

-This result shows that the development affects both scale and asymmetry parameters of the distribution, but its asymmetric Laplace form and peak position have no change.
+This result shows that the development affects both scale and asymmetry parameters of the distribution, but its asymmetric Laplace form and peak position do not change.